srego/face_the_model/README.md

 This project examines the efficacy of quickly building a model from scratch to classify images of one person’s face using readily available, open-source technologies.

 ## Background
-From unlocking the iPhone X to tagging images on FaceBook, facial recognition is becoming increasingly prevalent.
-Yet, Apple and FaceBook have virtually unlimited resources for developing these technologies --  the rest of us have to make do with less.
+From unlocking the iPhone X to tagging images on Facebook, facial recognition is becoming increasingly prevalent.
+Yet, Apple and Facebook have virtually unlimited resources for developing these technologies --  the rest of us have to make do with less.
 This begs a question: can an individual (or small organization) build an algorithm from scratch with open source technologies to detect images of one person's face with limited time and resources?

 ## The Challenge
 To meet this challenge we'll first need to choose a model.
 How do we pick one model from an abundance of options?
 In 2012 the Super Vision algorithm won the ImageNet Large-Scale Visual Recognition Challenge by using a Convolutional Neural Network (CNN).
 This was a groundbreaking result that shifted the paradigm of computer vision.
 CNNs can be trained on relatively small datasets and without too laborious tuning.
 They also train relatively quickly on graphics processing units (GPUs).
 This will be our model of choice.